aliy-of-jcg/demo/README.md

-# Admin Panel - Analytics & Tracking System
+# CosMos AI - Analytics & Tracking System

 A modern admin panel for tracking UTM parameters with ClickHouse and Next.js 14.